ctd1077/Movie_Review_App_MERN/README.md

 ## notes

-If you're having issues with the port being left open thn run kill port
+If you're having issues with the port being left open then run kill port
   - To list any process listening to the port 5000: lsof -i: 5000
   - To kill any process listening to the port 5000: